Max Kepler Player Props: Twins vs. Red Sox

-On Tuesday, Max Kepler (coming off going 0-for-3) and the Minnesota Twins face the Boston Red Sox, whose starting pitcher will be Chris Sale.
+On Wednesday, Max Kepler (on the back of going 1-for-3 with a home run and an RBI) and the Minnesota Twins face the Boston Red Sox, whose starting pitcher will be Corey Kluber.
 First pitch is at 7:10 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Yankees.
+He hit a home run while going 1-for-3 in his previous game against the Red Sox.

 Max Kepler Game Info & Props vs. the Red Sox